Throughout his youth, Alan used exercise to manage his weight. But as he grew older, injuries and a poor diet caught up with him.

 Alan struggled with depression in his 20s and started gaining weight after taking anti-depressants.
 He also developed a problematic relationship with food including emotional eating.

 With the Total Wellbeing Diet, Alan lost 12 kg*, broke the cycle of constant weight fluctuations and developed a healthy relationship with food.

 When Alan was at his heaviest, he used to get really down about it.
 This again would lead to a poor body image and low self-esteem.

 "I’d say that really affected me when I was in relationships but even more so when I wasn’t in a relationship in terms of having the confidence to approach somebody and chat them up and that sort of thing."

-Often Alan would eat relatively well but when he got stressed he would overeat and eat a lot of unhealthy foods.
+Often Alan would eat relatively well, but when he got stressed would overeat and eat a lot of unhealthy foods.
 The typical triggers were stressful days at work and other emotional issues.

 Alan would counter his over-eating and weight gain by exercising more - sometimes for a couple of hours a day.

 He believes that exercising too much can be a problem in itself, almost akin to purging yourself.
 However, as soon as he got injured or he was too busy to exercise, the weight would pile back on.

 "It makes more sense to me now to just have a healthy diet - I don’t need to go and exercise for 2 hours," Alan says.

 He still exercises - he loves running - but not to cover over bad eating habits.
 He says running helps with his mood and that it's great for mental health.